 - a) For all forms of notices required under Federal and State law to be sent to Enrollees regarding rates, benefit design, network changes, or security/HIPAA references, Contractor shall submit an electronic copy to the Exchange at least five (5) business days in advance of the message transaction.
-If Contractor is unable to notify the Exchange in advance due to Federal or State notice requirements, Contractor shall send the Exchange notification simultaneously. - b) Contractor shall provide a link to the Exchange website on its website. - c) When Contractor provides direct contacts for getting membership assistance, Contractor shall also include the Exchange website for Exchange-related issues. - d) All legally required notices sent by Contractor to Enrollees shall be translated into and available in languages other than English as required under applicable Federal and State laws, rules and regulations, including, Health and Safety Code 1367.04, 1367.041, Insurance Code 10133.8, and 10133.10. - e) Contractor shall release notices in accordance with Federal and State law.
+If Contractor is unable to notify the Exchange in advance due to Federal or State notice requirements, Contractor shall send the Exchange notification simultaneously. - b) Contractor shall provide a link to the Exchange website on its website. - c) When Contractor provides direct contacts for getting membership assistance, Contractor shall also include the Exchange website for Exchange-related issues. - (d) Contractor shall use standardized member renewal language, developed by the Exchange, and approved by DMHC and CDI for all Enrollee renewal notices. - e) All legally required notices sent by Contractor to Enrollees shall be translated into and available in languages other than English as required under applicable Federal and State laws, rules and regulations, including, Health and Safety Code §§1367.04, 1367.041, Insurance Code §§10133.8, and 10133.10. - f) Contractor shall release notices in accordance with Federal and State law.
 All such notices shall meet the accessibility and readability standards in the Exchange regulations (45 C.F.R.
 Parts 155 and 156) located in 10 CCR Sections 6400 et. seq.